tedee-com/tedee-api-doc/docs/source/howtos/register-mobile-and-get-certificate.rst

 The access certificate is issued by Tedee Cloud with a 10-days validity period.
 The mobile device is responsible for requesting and refreshing the access certificates.
 We recommend refreshing the certificate when validity is about 40-50% remain validity period.

-To generate the certificate `Get for mobile <../endpoints/devicecertificate/get-for-mobile.html>`_ endpoint should be used.
+To generate the certificate you should use `Get for mobile <../endpoints/devicecertificate/get-for-mobile.html>`_ endpoint.

 **Sample request**